-Distraught about how thin her hair was getting, my friend Carrie cried when she saw yet another clump of hair on her shower floor.
-If you, too, are concerned about the common problem of alopecia (hair loss), first see your doctor to find out whether there’s an underlying medical problem, such as a thyroid disorder, that needs treating.
+If you’re concerned about thinning hair, a common problem, first see your doctor to find out whether there’s an underlying medical problem, such as a thyroid disorder, that needs treating.

-But if no such problem is found, don’t be too quick to turn to conventional hair-loss treatments — because these can be problematic.
-For instance: Topical medications can cause itching and increased facial or body hair… there’s limited evidence for the effectiveness of laser therapy… and costly hair-replacement surgery isn’t appropriate for diffuse thinning throughout the scalp, the type of hair loss women often experience.
+But if no such problem is found, don’t be too quick to turn to conventional hair-loss treatments—because these can be problematic.
+For instance: Topical medications can cause itching and increased facial or body hair…there’s limited evidence for the effectiveness of laser therapy…and if you’re a women, costly hair-replacement surgery isn’t appropriate for diffuse thinning throughout the scalp, the type of hair loss women often experience.

 Fortunately, there are other options.
-David Hoffmann, a founding member and past president of the American Herbalists Guild, told me about the following natural therapies that have a long tradition of use.
+We spoke with David Hoffmann, BSc, a founding member and past president of the American Herbalists Guild.
+He said that natural therapies for hair loss have a long tradition of use.
 Safe and economical, they offer do-it-yourself alternatives to conventional hair-loss treatment.
 (All products mentioned below are sold at health-food stores and online.)

 SCALP CIRCULATION BOOSTERS